 How to Immigrate from Mexico to Canada

-There are many reasons to consider moving to Canada, because of better work opportunities, free healthcare for you and your family to living in safe and happy neighbourhoods.
-Because we know that the immigration process can be really confusing and complex, we have created a simple guide to help you on your way to make your immigration easier.
+There are many reasons to consider moving to Canada, from better work opportunities, a great education system, free healthcare for you and your family to living in safe and happy neighborhoods.
+Because we know that the Canadian immigration process can be really confusing and complex, we have created a simple guide to help you on your way to make your immigration easier and smoother.

-Whatever your reasons for wanting to move to a new country, here is how to immigrate from Mexico to Canada using these simple steps.
+Whatever your reasons for wanting to move to a new country and start a new life, here is how to immigrate from Mexico to Canada using these simple-to-follow steps.

 This may seem like a really obvious thing, but it is important because each of the 13 provinces and territories in Canada have different visa programs, job markets and natural resources that could have an impact on your choice.